korbindeman/tachyon/README.md

 # Tachyon

-**Tachyon** is my personal self-hosted file sharing server, built in Rust using [Actix Web](https://actix.rs/).
+**Tachyon** is my personal self-hosted file transfer server, built in Rust using [Actix Web](https://actix.rs/).
 It allows me to upload and share large files through short, clean download links.

 I’ve done my best to make it **convenient, reliable, and secure**.